Challenging Improper Titling and Indexing Decisions

 MJA has successfully fought for service members who were improperly and unjustly titled and indexed.
 Past examples include:

-A Captain (O-3) in the United States Army was falsely alleged of assault-consummated by battery while on active duty and “titled” as part of a CID investigation.
+• A Captain (O-3) in the United States Army was falsely accused of assault, consummated by battery, while on active duty and “titled” as part of a CID investigation.
 After his discharge from the Army, this titling decision showed up as an arrest on a background check.
 MJA submitted multiple written matters showing that the Captain did not commit the alleged offense.
-Upon review, the U.S. Army Criminal Investigation Command agreed that the allegation of simple assault-consummated by battery was “unfounded” and deleted the Captain’s NCIC entry from the FBI’s database.
+Upon review, the U.S. Army Criminal Investigation Command agreed that the allegation of simple assault, consummated by battery, was “unfounded” and deleted the Captain’s NCIC entry from the FBI’s database.

 Contact MJA Today